Shows Online Rules

 Video quality: If the quality of a video is considered too poor to be judged, the judge has the right to refuse judging it.

-Late entries: The closing date for each entry is the 7th of the month and the video for the competition is the 25th of the month.
+Late entries: The closing date for each entry is the week before the competition.
 (Check the entries posted to make sure that your entry is listed.)
-After this time entries and videos cannot be received and no refunds will be made.

-Results; As off June 2020, Provisional results will be published the 1st of each month.
-It will have Provisional placings, with the confirmation of results by the 2nd of each month
+Results; Provisional results will be published the evening of the show.
+It will have Provisional placings, with the confirmation of results 72 hours later.

 Commanders or callers may be used.